upash/peco/docs/config-file.md

 - __Type__: `string`
 - __Default__: `source`

-The directory to your source files, relative to `root` directory.
+The directory to your source files, relative to base directory.

 ### permalink